-In August, I had exploratory surgery that lasted seven hours with an incredibly hard recovery period.
-The surgery showed that I had an oligodendroglioma, a precancerous mutation of the glial cells.
-The tumor was about the size of a golf ball, and the only issue it was causing me at this point was severe headaches.
+In August, I had exploratory surgery that lasted seven hours and had an incredibly hard recovery period.
+The surgery showed that I had an oligodendroglioma, a primary central nervous system tumor.
+The tumor was about the size of a golf ball, and the only issues it was causing me at this point was severe headaches.
 It was so hard to wait for the pathology report from the surgery.
 I knew that gliomas that have a grade 3 or higher have a prognosis of less than a year to live.
-I was terrified.
+I was so scared.

-When the results came, they showed that the tumor had a grade 2 and that was such a relief.
-But my doctors told me that the nature of this disease is that the tumor is diffused and hiding – impossible to get all out.
-The cells tend to grow, and over time, mutate into a much more aggressive form of brain cancer.
+When the results came, they showed that the tumor had a grade 2, which meant it was precancerous, and that was such a relief.
+But my doctors told me that the nature of this disease is that the tumor is diffused and hiding and impossible to get all out, that those cells tend to grow and over time mutate into an aggressive form of brain cancer.
 I was in really rough shape for a while.
 I was very weak on my whole right side because of the surgery but tried some dangerous diets thinking that would keep my tumor from growing back.
-Thankfully, I snapped out of it and started eating regularly again, gaining strength and putting weight on.
-I worked hard and got stronger.
+Thankfully I snapped out of it and started eating regularly again, gained strength and put some weight on, worked hard and got stronger.

 I so wanted – and want – to live.
-I love moving my body: I dance and do yoga; I am obsessed with my stationary bike; I love hiking, paddle boarding and riding horses.
-I love to be out in nature with my dog, foraging and taking photographs.
+I love moving my body: I dance, do yoga, I am obsessed with my stationary bike, I love to hike, I love paddle boarding, I love riding horses.
+I love to be out in nature with my dog and forage and take photographs.
 I love gardening and growing medicinal plants.
 I love making art and being creative in the kitchen.
 I love being and playing with my family.

-If the tumor does upgrade, I could possibly have a lot more seizures.
+If the tumor does upgrade from grade 2, I could possibly have a lot more seizures.
 I live in fear of seizures – that they will increase.
 If the tumor grows back a lot of really unpleasant things could happen.
 I fear not having control.
 If my tumor becomes more aggressive, which it is almost certain to, I want the option of medical aid in dying in my home state of Illinois.

 Talking about and advocating for medical aid in dying means advocating for something that could give me control.
 I know people are working on educating people about medical aid in dying in Illinois, and I have spoken with my state senator about the importance of authorizing it here.
 I want to have this as an option for myself – if I ever need it – and for others.